Last updated January 16, 2023.

 Because these receptors are located in so many areas of the brain and body, the health effects of anandamide are widespread.

-Some of the top ways to increase anandamide include exercising, spending time in “the zone,” and eating a little chocolate.
+Some of the best ways to increase anandamide levels include exercising, spending time in “the zone,” taking the right supplements, and enjoying high-quality chocolate.

 Recommended: Upgrading brain health is key to making your brain work better.

 Mind Lab Pro is the brain supplement we recommend because, by boosting your brain health, it can help you: